simplesourcing/simplesourcing.github.io/pages/docs/aggregates/serialization.md

 To get started, check out the [Avro reference documentation](https://avro.apache.org/docs/1.8.1/idl.html) and take a look at [user.avdl](/examples/user/src/main/avro/user.avdl) from the included example projects.

 You can have as many types as you like for events and commands.
-You don't need to  using a union type to represent your individual events and commands.
+You don't need to  use a union type to represent your individual events and commands.
 We're using the recent extension to the schema registry for [multiple schemas registered under the same topic](https://www.confluent.io/blog/put-several-event-types-kafka-topic/) to support this pattern.